SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Results

-HD~219623 is a relatively inactive star with $R^\prime_{\rm HK} = -4.993$ \citep{Isaacson+2010ApJ}; this value sits in only the 16th percentile of $R^\prime_{\rm HK}$ values in our full sample of 164 stars.
-We made no significant detections in the $S$-index data, nor do we see a strong correlation between the RVs and $S$-index values.
-Additionally, the star's measured rotation of $v\sin i = 5.50 \,{\rm km\,s}^{-1}$ \citep{Mishenina+2012AA}, combined with its radius of $1.29 \,{\rm R_\oplus}$ \citep{Harada+2024ApJS}, would correspond to a maximum rotation period of 11.9 days.
-This likely precludes the possibility of the 48-day RV signal being caused by stellar rotation.
-Moreover, HD~219623 is an earlier spectral type than the Sun and is near the lower margin of the Kraft break \citep{Kraft_1967ApJ} with an effective temperature of $T_{\rm eff} = 6080 \pm 43 \,{\rm K}$ \citep{Harada+2024ApJS}, so we would not expect this star to have such a slow rotation rate.
-Therefore, we cannot rule out that this new RV signal (HD~219623.01) is indeed planetary in nature, given the 36 RV data points analyzed here.
-We classify this detection as PC ($\text{FAP} = 2 \times 10^{-4}$), and recommend additional observations and analysis to more definitively characterize the signal.
+We found that the peak in the $\Delta$BIC periodogram was well defined and the strength of the signal increased roughly monotonically with the number of observations.
+We also note that HD~219623 is a relatively inactive star with $R^\prime_{\rm HK} = -4.993$ \citep{Isaacson+2010ApJ}, ranking in the 16th percentile of all $R^\prime_{\rm HK}$ values in the sample.
+There were no significant peaks in the stellar activity periodograms, and there were no significant correlations between the RVs and stellar activity indicators.
+Additionally, HD~219623's measured rotation of $v\sin i = 5.50 \,{\rm km\,s}^{-1}$ \citep{Mishenina+2012AA}, combined with its radius of $1.29 \,{\rm R_\oplus}$ \citep{Harada+2024ApJS}, corresponds to a maximum rotation period of about 11.9 days.
+HD~219623 is also an earlier spectral type than the Sun and is near the lower end of the Kraft break \citep{Kraft_1967ApJ} with an effective temperature of $T_{\rm eff} = 6080 \pm 43 \,{\rm K}$ \citep{Harada+2024ApJS}, so we would not expect this star to rotate slowly.
+Therefore, the 48-day RV signal is unlikely associated with stellar rotation.
+Provided these factors, we cannot rule out a planetary origin for the 48-day signal given the 36 available RVs, and hence classify this signal as a PC requiring additional data and analysis.